-Form tutors and pastoral lead staff monitor Arbor behaviour regularly and keep in regular contact with parents and carers and update them where needed.
+Form tutors and pastoral staff should monitor Arbor behaviour regularly and keep in regular contact with parents and carers and update them where needed.
+Form and class teachers should aim to communicate regularly about positives and achievements for each pupil as well as updating them about concerns.
+In Upper School this can include assembly "shout outs" which are emailed home.
 Where children have an allocated social worker this information is also passed on.
-Behaviour emails are issued weekly by the pastoral team for more serious incidents.
-The school promotes a culture of communicating openly with parents and carers.

-5/ White Slips - Lower School
+5/ White Slips -Lower School

 In lower school most behavioural issues will be effectively managed by class teachers.
 White slips will be issued for more serious behaviour incident.
-Being given a white slip is usually a sufficient deterrent for pupils however in exceptional circumstances consequences may used with care and thought to suit the age and ability of the child involved.
+Being given a white slip is usually a sufficient deterrent for pupils however in exceptional circumstances additional consequences may be used with care and thought to suit the age and ability of the child involved (follow the WoW procedures, Appendix 3).

-Anti-social behaviour.
+Anti social behaviour.

-Anti-social behaviour is defined as behaviour that causes harm to an individual, group, community or environment.
+Anti social behaviour is defined as behaviour that causes harm to an individual, group, community or environment.